-During the year ended April 30, 2015, the Company incurred interest expenses from primarily from four sources: 1) convertible debentures (See Note 10), 2) promissory notes (See Note 8), 3) the liability associated with the TPC program (See Note 9) and 4) advances from officers (See Note 18).
+During the year ended April 30, 2016, the Company incurred interest expenses from primarily from two sources: 1) convertible debentures (See Note 10) and 2) the liability associated with the TPC program (See Note 9).
+Changes in underlying market interest rates would impact the fair value of the convertible debentures through a related change in the discount factor, as discussed in Note 10.
+Changes in the bank lending rate would not have a significant impact on the cash flows related to the TPC liability.

-Credit risk.
+Credit risk

 Credit risk arises from the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge the obligation.
 The Company is exposed to credit risk from customers.
+For the year ended April 30, 2016, the Company's two largest customers accounted for 25% and 21%, respectively, of total annual sales.
 For the year ended April 30, 2015, the Company's two largest customers accounted for 56% and 9%, respectively, of total annual sales.
-For the year ended April 30, 2014, the Company's two largest customers accounted for 34% and 16%, respectively, of total annual sales.
+The Company's maximum exposure to credit risk is \$270,899 (2015 - \$420,144).
+Accounts receivable that are outstanding greater than 3 months but for which no allowance for doubtful accounts has been taken total \$62,285 (2015 - \$73,371).

 Management seeks to minimize credit risk through customer review.
-Payment terms are typically between 30 and 60 days with new or one-time customers typically paying in advance of product shipment.
+Payment terms typically require the receipt of order payment prior to shipment.
+In some cases payment terms, generally between 30 and 60 days after shipment, are granted to customers.
 When deemed appropriate by management, letters of credit are also employed to secure payment on product orders.
 The maximum exposure to credit risk is equal to the carrying value of the financial assets.

 Accounts receivable are reviewed by management at each balance sheet reporting date on an account-by-account basis to determine their collectability.
 The review considers such factors as customer payment history, the current financial conditions of the customers and the general economic environment.
-The provision for bad debts of \$Nil was recorded during the year ended April 30, 2015 (2014 - \$30,329).
+The provision for bad debts of \$Nil was recorded during the year ended April 30, 2016 (2015 - \$Nil).

-As at April 30, 2015, the largest amount due from one customer amounted to 33% (2014 - 41%) of the Company's trade accounts receivable which total \$118,752 (2014 - \$67,046).
+As at April 30, 2015, the largest amount due from one customer amounted to 25% (2015 - 33%) of the Company's trade accounts receivable which total \$85,208 (2015 - \$118,752).